Scaling Recommender Transformers to One Billion Parameters: Experiments

 \subsection{Scaling Hypothesis (RQ1)}

 In Table~\ref{table:scaling}, we compare four versions of ARGUS encoders ranging from 3.2M (Mini) to 1B (Large) parameters.
+We select model sizes on an approximately logarithmic parameter scale to enable a consistent evaluation of scaling laws.

-We evaluate both pre-training performance (via normalized entropy for feedback and next-item prediction) and downstream performance (via pairwise accuracy uplift after fine-tuning).
+We evaluate both pre-training performance (via normalized entropy for feedback and next-item prediction) and downstream performance (via pairwise accuracy uplift on temporally adjacent item impressions).

 As model size increases, we observe consistent improvements across all metrics.
-Feedback prediction entropy improves by 3–7\%, next-item entropy drops by over 10\%, and pairwise accuracy uplift increases from +1.35\% (Mini) to +2.66\% (Large).
-These results, also visualized in Figure~\ref{fig:scaling-graph}, indicate the emergence of a scaling law for transformer-based recommenders.
+Feedback prediction entropy improves by 3 -- 7\%, next-item entropy drops by over 10\%, and pairwise accuracy uplift increases from +1.35\% (Mini) to +2.66\% (Large).
+These results, also visualized in Figure~\ref{fig:scaling-graph}, suggest clear scaling trends for transformer-based recommenders.

-Finally, we compare ARGUS Medium (126M parameters) with the largest HSTU mentioned in \citet{hstu} configuration (176M), which differ only in the encoder.
-Despite HSTU's higher parameter count, ARGUS Medium achieves comparably strong results, suggesting that HSTU does not necessarily exhibit better scaling behavior.